anhaidgroup/tablebrowser/docs/Developer.rst

 Overview
 ========

-This projected is created using Django python for the backend.
+This project is created using Django python for the backend.
 The Django ORM maps to a Sqlite database.
 Leaflet JS is used to create the front end for a map view.
 Pandas is used to read csv files into memory and convert them to html and the wkhtmltopdf package is used to convert html strings into images.